jerlpjgithub/IS442-OOPsies/readme.md

 # Project Overview

 As part of IS442 Object Oriented Programming under Prof. Bin Zhu, this project aims to build a ticketing system that manages the booking of tickets for various events, such as music concerts, theatre shows, and seminars.
+To ensure secure payments, we have utilised Spring Security, together with JWTs to secure our endpoints with roles-based access control.
 Disclaimer: As this is a school project, we made use of some mock data in development.

 # Demonstration
 [![Video](https://img.youtube.com/vi/P8-abY2ZRwE/0.jpg)](https://www.youtube.com/watch?v=P8-abY2ZRwE)